You are here: Home Air Quality SIP DFW SIP Dallas-Fort Worth: Current Attainment Status

 1-hour

-*The EPA revoked the one-hour ozone standard in all areas, although some areas have continuing obligations under that standard.
+*The United States Environmental Protection Agency (EPA) revoked the one-hour ozone standard and the 1997 eight-hour ozone standard in all areas, although some areas have continuing obligations under these standards.
 See ozone history for more information.

 DFW Nonattainment Areas